Preparing for Restoration November 28, 2017 – Posted in: Blog, Industrial

 - Operations: Have a plan in place to deploy your resources responsibly in the disaster area, while also keeping up with your commitments at home.
 The last thing you want to do is over-commit your team in the disaster area and not be able to fulfill those promises.

-- Relationships: Before you go, make sure you have a strong relationship with both your financier — most likely a bank — and your suppliers, or those who can help you replenish as needed.
+- Relationships: Before you go, make sure you have a strong relationship with both your financier — most likely a bank — and your suppliers, or those who can you replenish as needed.

 - Payment: Have clear expectations about how you’re going to get paid and when you’re going to get paid.
-Yes, a disaster zone is a chaotic place, but you can’t let that chaos affect your bottom line or you won’t be able to help others in the future.
+Yes, a disaster zone is a chaotic place, but you can’t let that chaos affect your bottom line or you won’t be able to others in the future.

 Make a Difference with Disaster Cleanup

-When you head to a disaster area, you have a chance to truly help people in need.
+When you head to a disaster area, you have a chance to truly people in need.
 While it’s tempting to jump in the truck and go, you can have a much more powerful impact if you consider these factors beforehand.